-This fennel, orange, and watercress salad is easy to make and pleasing to look at.
-As for the lemon and honey vinaigrette, it can both start and stop conversations, which is exactly how we like our salads.
+This fennel, orange, and watercress salad is easy to make and even easier (and far more pleasing) to look at.
+Its tangy lemon and honey vinaigrette can both start and stop conversations, which is exactly how we like our salads.

 If the lovely appearance of this first-course salad of fennel, orange, and watercress isn’t sufficient to start conversations as well as bring them to an abrupt stop, its sprightly citrus zing oughta do the trick.
 Easy to make, pleasing to look at.
-That’s how we like our special occasion salads.–Renee Schettler Rossi
+That’s how we like our special occasion salads.
+Originally published December 19, 2015.–Renee Schettler Rossi

 How To Segment Citrus Fruit

 Learning how to segment citrus fruit is a cinch.
 For starters, you’ll need to reach for a sharp knife.
 Lop off about 1/2 inch from the top and bottom of the oranges to expose the flesh.
 Place the fruit on one of its flat ends and use the knife to follow the curve of the fruit as you remove the colored peel and the underlying white pith.
 Rotate and repeat, working your way around the fruit, until the citrus fruit is completely exposed.
 Then work your way around each fruit, slipping the knife between the citrus and the white membrane and freeing the individual segment so they slip out.
 It’s best to work over a bowl or a rimmed cutting board so you can capture the stray citrus juice.

 - 3 large oranges, preferably navel (seedless)

 - Grated zest of 1 unwaxed lemon, preferably organic (about 1 packed teaspoon or 3 grams)

 - 1 small shallot, peeled and grated (about 1 tablespoon or 14 grams)